screwdriver-cd/guide/docs/user-guide/metadata.md

 Result:
 ![notification-meta](./assets/notification-meta.png)

-#### Job-based
+#### Job-based Slack message
 *Note*: Job-based Slack notification meta data will overwrite the basic notification message.

 Structure of meta variable is `notification.slack.<jobname>.message`, replacing `<jobname>` with the name of the Screwdriver job.